Randy Kraft: Subsequent murders

 Six weeks after the murder of Moore, on February 6, 1973, the body of an unidentified male, estimated to be between 17 and 25 years old, was found alongside the Terminal Island Freeway in Wilmington.
 This victim had been strangled with a ligature and also had a sock inserted in his rectum.
 Two months later, on April 14, the body of 17-year-old Kevin Clark Bailey was found beside a road in Huntington Beach.
 Bailey had been emasculated and sodomized prior to his murder.
-By July 28, a further two victims had been murdered: an unidentified youth whose dismembered body was found in Wilmington on April 22, and a 20-year-old named Ronnie Gene Wiebe, whose strangled body was discarded beside an on-ramp of the 405 Freeway on July 30, two days after he had disappeared.
+By July 28, a further two victims had been murdered: an unidentified youth whose dismembered body was found in Wilmington on April 22, and a 20-year-old named Ronnie Gene Wiebe, whose strangled body was found beside an on-ramp of the 405 Freeway on July 30, two days after he had disappeared.

 Kraft is known to have killed at least once more in 1973.
-The victim was a 23-year-old bisexual art student named Vincent Cruz Mestas, whose body was found in the San Bernardino Mountains on December29.
+The victim was a 23-year-old bisexual art student named Vincent Cruz Mestas, whose body was found in the San Bernardino Mountains on December 29.
 As with several previous victims, one of the victim's socks had been forced into his rectum.
 Mestas' hands had been severed from his body and were never found.

 By November 1974, five more victims had been found beside or close to major roadways in southern California, three of whom had been conclusively linked to the same killer.
-Two of these victims—20-year-old Malcolm Eugene Little and 19-year-old James Dale Reeves—had each been found beside a freeway with foreign objects inserted into their bodies, whereas the body of the third victim, 18-year-old Marine Roger Edward Dickerson, bore evidence of bite marks much like several earlier victims.
+Two of these victims, 20-year-old Malcolm Eugene Little and 19-year-old James Dale Reeves, were each found beside a freeway with foreign objects inserted into their bodies, whereas the body of the third victim, 18-year-old Marine Roger Edward Dickerson, bore evidence of bite marks much like several earlier victims.

 1975

 On January 3, 1975, Kraft abducted and murdered a 17-year-old high school student named John William Leras.
-The youth was last seen boarding a bus in Long Beach; his strangled body was found the following day, discarded at Sunset Beach with a foreign object protruding from his anus.
+The youth was last seen boarding a bus in Long Beach.
+His strangled body was found the following day, discarded at Sunset Beach with a foreign object protruding from his anus.
 Drag marks along the beach close to where his body was found suggested that two individuals had carried Leras's body into the water.
-Two weeks after this murder, on January 17, the body of a 21-year-old named Craig Jonaitis was found discarded in the parking lot of the Golden Sails Hotel near the Pacific Coast Highway and Loynes Drive in Long Beach.
+Two weeks later, on January 17, the body of 21-year-old Craig Jonaitis was found in the parking lot of the Golden Sails Hotel near the Pacific Coast Highway and Loynes Drive in Long Beach.
 Jonaitis had been strangled to death with a length of string, possibly a shoelace.